-Tesseract Initiative was started in 2012 by multidisciplinary designer, artist, and programmer Clayton Ou as a then-unnamed series of workshops for high school students.
+Tesseract Initiative's roots lie in 2012, when multidisciplinary designer, artist, and programmer Clayton Ou began running a then-unnamed series of workshops for high school students.

-Over the years, the workshops expanded to include sessions on marketing, fundraising, videography, graphic design, and mechanical design, and moved to running out of classrooms lended by local high school robotics teams; the group of volunteers involved with the workshops grew accordingly as well and became increasingly diverse.
-By 2017, it was clear that the group had outgrown being a loose community collective, and so in the fall of that year, Clayton assembled friends and collaborators new and old from the group throughout the years to discuss launching a formal organization.
-From then on, the group began officially operating as Tesseract Initiative and working towards becoming a proper nonprofit.
+Over the years, the workshops expanded to also include sessions on marketing, fundraising, videography, graphic design, and mechanical design; moved to running out of classrooms lended by local high school robotics teams; and enlisted an increasingly large group of presenters.
+By 2017, it was clear that the group had outgrown being a loosely organized collective, and so in the fall of that year, Clayton assembled friends and collaborators new and old from the group throughout the years to discuss developing a more cohesive identity and structure.
+It was then that the group adopted the name Tesseract Initiative.

 We'd like to recognize the following individuals for helping with our earliest events, allowing us to get to where we are today: